akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 ---

 ## 📊 CICIDS2017 Dataset Datasheet
-The Datasheet for the publicly available CICIDS2017 dataset is available [here](https://github.com/akhileshpok/Threat_Detection_In_Network_Traffic/blob/main/data_sheet/CICIDS2017_Dataset_Datasheet.md).
+The Datasheet for the CICIDS2017 dataset that was used in this project is available [here](https://github.com/akhileshpok/Threat_Detection_In_Network_Traffic/blob/main/data_sheet/CICIDS2017_Dataset_Datasheet.md).

 ---